privacyguides/privacyguides.org/docs/basics/dns-overview.en.md

     ispDNS --> | No | nothing(Do nothing)
 ```

-Encrypted DNS with a 3rd party should only be used to get around redirects and basic [DNS blocking](https://en.wikipedia.org/wiki/DNS_blocking) when you can be sure there won't be any consequences or you're interested in a provider that does some rudimentary filtering.
+Encrypted DNS with a third-party should only be used to get around redirects and basic [DNS blocking](https://en.wikipedia.org/wiki/DNS_blocking) when you can be sure there won't be any consequences or you're interested in a provider that does some rudimentary filtering.

 [List of recommended DNS servers](../dns.md){ .md-button }